Current Scholarship Funds

 Athea Roberts Memorial Scholarship - The family of Athea Roberts has established a scholarship in her memory.
 Athea was a longtime, well-known resident of Lexington.
 Education & music were priorities to her, and consequently, she was a very high achiever.
 Athea became the first woman elected to the Lexington Board of Education and was instrumental in promoting the bond issue that led to building the Pershing and Bryan Elementary schools.
 This scholarship fund, created in her honor, will award one $1,000 scholarship to a graduate or graduating senior of LHS.

-Fracelene Skinner Memorial Scholarship - A scholarship fund have been established from a bequest to the Lexington Community Foundation from the Francelene Skinner Estate.
-Two scholarships in the amount of $500 will be awarded to a LHS graduating seniors for use at a technical school or community college within the State of Nebraska.
+Francelene Skinner Memorial Scholarship - A scholarship fund has been established from a bequest to the Lexington Community Foundation from the Francelene Skinner Estate.
+Two scholarships in the amount of $500 will be awarded to LHS graduating seniors for use at a technical school or community college within the State of Nebraska.